RePod/psdle/README.md

 #####What difference does using the APIs make?
 The **Game API** (deep search) accesses individual game information to enhance results (detecting PS1/2 games, demos, etc.).

-The **Entitlements API** accesses the user's entitlement (purchases) information to determine PS+ titles.
+The **Entitlements API** accesses the user's entitlements (purchases) information to determine PS+ titles.

 All API usage is optional, they're used only to enhance the experience

-End-users are to be held responsible for problems that arise from using the API.
+End-users are to be held responsible for problems that arise from using the APIs.
 API usage is currently early in its development so not everything may be detected properly.

 #####Why are PS1 classics/etc showing as PSP and PS2 classics as PS3?